Tag Archive for: Paul Aspelin REALTOR®

 Colorado River Bridge

-We often find ourselves visiting the bridge over the Colorado River in Las Colonias near Camp Eddy.
-We visit in the spring to see the rush of the winter snow melt.
-We go in the summer and fall to check on the water levels and watch the people float by.
+We often find ourselves drawn to the bridge over the Colorado River at Las Colonias Park near Camp Eddy.
+In the spring, we come to watch the powerful rush of snowmelt flowing through the river.
+By summer and fall, it’s the perfect spot to check water levels, relax, and watch people float by, soaking in the Grand Valley lifestyle.
 Sometimes we walk around the nearby Butterfly Pond.
 Michelle’s sister and brother-in-law stayed at Camp Eddy for 3 weeks in October.
 They loved being so close to the river and the Colorado Riverfront Trail.
 Read my post about the cons of living in the Grand Junction area where I mention the goat heads on the Riverfront Trail and how to avoid a flat tire on our bike.

 Downtown Grand Junction